Nissan pins revival hopes on 'foreigner with a Japanese face'

 Directors at Nissan, including those from Renault, voted unanimously in favour of the two executives, a source familiar with the matter said.

+APE, which handles the French state’s holdings in companies, said it was delighted “with a unanimous decision that will allow Nissan and the alliance to move forward.”

-Reporting by Maki Shiraki and Kevin Buckland in Tokyo, Norihiko Shirouzu in Beijing and Gilles Guillaume in Paris; Writing by David Dolan; Editing by Edmund Blair and Mark Potter
+Reporting by Maki Shiraki and Kevin Buckland in Tokyo; Norihiko Shirouzu in Beijing; Gilles Guillaume and Gwenaelle Barzic in Paris; Writing by David Dolan; Editing by Edmund Blair and Mark Potter